-- 3. set at 65°C (150°F).
+- 2. Roll the Alpha Liner onto the model. - 3.
+Place the positive model, with the liner on it, into a pre-heated oven set at 65°C (150°F).

 Note: DO NOT place the Alpha into the oven unless it is on a positive model, and DO NOT allow the Alpha to come into contact with the heating element or the sides of the oven, or the liner will be damaged and will not be covered under warranty.